-- If the CIC Chair determines that the complaint is not dismissible and an investigation is required, a Vice-Chair will be assigned to administer your complaint.
+- If the CIC Chair determines that the complaint is not dismissible and an investigation is required, an investigator will be assigned to administer your complaint.

 - In most cases where an investigation is directed, your complaint will be sent to the lawyer and they are required to respond.
-You will be provided with a copy of that response.
+You may be provided with a copy of that response.

 - You will receive periodic updates on the status of your complaint.

 - When the investigation of the complaint is complete, you will be informed of the investigator’s decision.
 The possible outcomes for a complaint after an investigation are set out in section 64 of the Legal Profession Act.

 How long does the process take?

 Examining a complaint can be a time-intensive process and complaints are generally examined in the order in which they are received.
 Every matter is carefully assessed according to a process that is fair and consistent for both the complainant and the lawyer involved.
-The process can take anywhere from 3 months to 1 year to complete, depending upon the level of examination that is required by the investigator.
+The process can take anywhere from 3 months to 1 year or longer to complete, depending upon the size and complexity of the investigation.

 What the Society cannot do.